japila-books/spark-sql-internals/docs/configuration-properties.md

 Since: `3.0.0`

+## <span id="spark.sql.maxMetadataStringLength"> spark.sql.maxMetadataStringLength

+Maximum number of characters to output for a metadata string (e.g. file location in [DataSourceScanExec](physical-operators/DataSourceScanExec.md)), every value will be abbreviated if exceed length.

+Must be bigger than 3

+Default: `100`

+Use [SQLConf.maxMetadataStringLength](SQLConf.md#maxMetadataStringLength) method to access the current value.

 ## <span id="spark.sql.maven.additionalRemoteRepositories"> spark.sql.maven.additionalRemoteRepositories

 A comma-delimited string config of the optional additional remote Maven mirror repositories.
 This is only used for downloading Hive jars in IsolatedClientLoader if the default Maven Central repo is unreachable.